-33. Decontamination of GM yeast and waste containing GM yeast will be achieved either by autoclaving at >121°C for 60 minutes or chemical inactivation by 1% VirkonTM for 10 minutes.

-34. The fermenters and the stainless-steel pipelines will be steam sterilised before and after culture runs.
-Validation of effective decontamination will be confirmed by culturing samples on nutrient agar culture plates for seven days and by adding methylene blue indicator solution to observe under an optical microscope.

-35. The applicant expects 25% of the culture volume to be wet yeast biomass slurry waste after the centrifugation and filtration step.
+- 33. Decontamination of GM yeast and waste containing GM yeast will be achieved either by autoclaving at >121°C for 60 minutes or chemical disinfection by 1% (w/v) Virkon for 10 minutes. - 34.
+The fermenters and the stainless-steel pipelines will be steam sterilised before and after culture runs.
+Validation of effective decontamination will be confirmed by culturing samples on nutrient agar culture plates for seven days and by adding methylene blue indicator solution to observe yeast colonies under an optical microscope. - 35.
+The applicant expects 25% of the culture volume to be wet yeast biomass slurry waste after the centrifugation and filtration step.
 The GM yeast slurry will be passed through a heat exchanger run at >65°C and held for 60 minutes at >65°C in a holding tank.
-This is known to effectively kill yeast.
-Alternatively, the holding time will be reduced to 15 minutes and the pH will be increased to >10 prior to heating.
-Successful inactivation will be verified during the initial culture cycles by plating samples on agar plates for seven days as mentioned above followed by a viability test.
-This inactivated GM yeast waste would either be disposed of by a waste contractor to be composted and used as a soil conditioner or it may be dried on site and used in animal feed preparations.
+This is known to effectively kill yeast. - 36.
+Where the GM yeast has antibiotic resistance genes (used as a selectable marker), the applicant has proposed to use a combination of heat and pH to effectively denature the antibiotic resistance gene proteins and DNA.
+Studies have shown that DNA integrity is significantly compromised when subjected to alkaline pH.
+A correlation was observed between increase in pH (pH 7 to pH > 13) and a reduction in PCR amplification of target DNA (Bivehed et al., 2023).
+Where protein production is induced, the GM yeast slurry will be collected in a separate jacketed vessel.
+The pH will be raised to >10 and held for 60 minutes at >70°C. The pH will be readjusted to between 7 and 8 before disposal.
+Alternatively, where protein production is not induced, the pH will be raised to >10 and passed through a heat exchanger where the temperature is raised to 121°C for a minimum of 60 seconds.
+The pH will be readjusted to between 7 and 8 before disposal.
+Successful decontamination of GM yeast will be verified during the initial culture cycles by plating samples on agar plates for seven days as mentioned above followed by a viability test.
+The GM yeast will remain in the vessels until test results are negative for viable GMOs.
+This decontaminated and denatured (where antibiotic resistances genes are present) GM yeast waste would either be composted and used as a soil conditioner, it may be dried on site and used in animal feed preparations or disposed of by a waste contractor.